B2B marketers, take note: video is here to stay.

 Whether it is to drive more subscribers, leads, or sales, let’s dive into video formats commonly used by companies to help sell more.

-84% of people say that they’ve been convinced to buy a product or service by watching a brand’s video.
+More than 80% of people say that they’ve been convinced to buy a product or service by watching a brand’s video.
 So, why not let your customers drive sales for you through video testimonials?

 Video testimonials are a powerful way to showcase product benefits to prospects.
 It not only shows a face to personalize your business, but also features real-life use cases reflecting the challenges your customer overcome.
 A persuasive case study includes specific numbers and successful outcomes.